-- Patient gets regular dental checkups as feasible.
+- The patient will get regular dental checkups as feasible.

-Nursing Assessment for Impaired Dentition
+Nursing Assessment and Rationales for Impaired Dentition

 The following are the nursing assessment cues for Impaired Dentition.
 Use the guide below to formulate your assessment findings.

 Oral hygiene information provides direction on possible etiological factors and guidance for subsequent education.

 2. Assess the teeth, gums, mucous membranes, and tongue for color, moisture, texture, irritation, and infection.
 Use a moist, padded tongue blade to gently pull back the cheeks, lips, and gums.

 Poor food choices contribute to dentition problems.
 Poor dentition can affect food consumption with people with loss of teeth consuming fewer foods rich in fiber such as fruits and vegetables.

-|Assess the fit of dental appliances.||Evaluation may suggest possible causes and guide patient education.
+An evaluation may suggest possible causes and guide patient education.

 A typical flow of saliva is vital in keeping the teeth clean.
 Halitosis can be due to dryness of the mouth, dentition, or any medical condition.

 6. Assess the patient’s ability to complete regular oral care.

-Patients may be to proud to ask for assistance or may be unaware of community services available to them.
+Patients may be too proud to ask for assistance or may be unaware of the community services available to them.

-|Assess for any complaints of toothache.||Dental caries and abscess development is common and painful, requiring dental assessment and evaluation.
+Dental caries and abscess development are common and painful, requiring dental assessment and evaluation.

-|Assess to what extent “fear of dentists” plays a role in avoidance of dental care.||Patients may have unwanted experience in the past regarding dental checkups and may be expecting the dental appointment to be uncomfortable.
+Patients may have unwanted experiences in the past regarding dental checkups and may be expecting the dental appointment to be uncomfortable.
 Providing accurate information may help reduce fear.

-Nursing Interventions for Impaired Dentition
+Nursing Interventions and Rationales for Impaired Dentition

 The following are the therapeutic nursing interventions for Impaired Dentition nursing diagnosis: